Vinodkumar96188/offline_youtube_summarizer/README.md

 ### 4.2.
 Flask web mode (bonus)

-You can also run a simple web interface (for bonus points in the assignment).
+You can also run a simple web interface.

 1. Set an environment variable to switch to Flask mode: